-There is a precedent for Budgets being delayed, and there are various reasons why this can happen.
+There is a precedent for Budgets being delayed; however, the reasons behind each delay vary.

-In autumn 2019, the Budget was delayed until 11th March 2020, largely due to the December 2019 General Election and uncertainty over Brexit.
+In autumn 2019, the Budget was delayed until 11 March 2020, largely due to the December 2019 general election and uncertainty over Brexit.

 Again, Chancellor Rishi Sunak was widely expected to announce an autumn Budget in 2020; however, a wave of coronavirus cases has forced this to be delayed until March 2021.